-Facebook Video Tips: 12 Ideas for More Engagement
+Facebook Video Tips: 15 Ideas for More Engagement

 Make sure your video has a descriptive, captivating title so that it can be easily searched by users.

-Just like optimizing individual webpages (your title tags and meta descriptions), you Facebook video should include an apt title with targeted keywords to increase its visibility.
+Just like optimizing individual webpages (your title tags and meta descriptions), your Facebook video should include an apt title with targeted keywords to increase its visibility.
+This also leaves little room for confusion for users.

 4. Give Users a Taste of the Content